DETAILED ACTION

 a) the protease is a serine protease ([0114]) in a dosage of between 10,000 units/kg feed and 30,000 units/kg feed – “…the protease is administered in one of the following amounts (dosage ranges): 10,000 units/kg feed, 11,000, 12,000, 13,000, 14,000, 15,000, 16,000, 17,000, 18,000, 19,000, 20,000 units/kg feed.” ([0122]).

-c) the animal feed is an animal diet based on soybean meal, corn and/or wheat – “In some embodiments, the diets are a wheat diet.
+c) the animal feed is an animal diet based on corn and/or wheat – “In some embodiments, the diets are a wheat diet.
 In certain embodiments, the diets are a corn-soybean meal diet.” ([0016]).

 Claim 9 is therefore rendered obvious.

-Claim 3 is rejected under 35 U.S.C.
-103 as being unpatentable over De Beer et al. (US 2016/0158326 A1, cited on the IDS filed on 17 August 2023) as applied to claim 1 above, and further in view of Haahr et al. (US 2020/0229463 A1, cited on the IDS filed on 17 August 2023, matching WO 2019/043191 A1 published on 7 March 2019).
+Claims 3 and 13 are rejected under 35 U.S.C.
+103 as being unpatentable over De Beer et al. as applied to claim 1 above, and further in view of Haahr et al. (US 2020/0229463 A1, cited on the IDS filed on 17 August 2023, matching WO 2019/043191 A1 published on 7 March 2019).

 Regarding claim 3, De Beer teaches the method of claim 1.

-De Beer does not discuss that the protease is defined by polypeptides having S8 protease activity selected from the list consisting of:
+De Beer does not discuss that the serine protease is defined by polypeptides having S8 protease activity selected from the list consisting of:

-a. a polypeptide having a sequence identity of at least 70% to any one of SEQ ID NOs 3-6;
+a.) a polypeptide having a sequence identity of at least 70% to any one of SEQ ID NOs 3-6;

-b. a variant of any one of SEQ ID NOs: 3-6, wherein the variant has protease activity and comprises one or more substitutions, and/or one or more deletions, and/or one or more insertions or any combination thereof in positions 1-50;
+b.) a variant of any one of SEQ ID NOs: 3-6, wherein the variant has protease activity and comprises one or more substitutions, and/or one or more deletions, and/or one or more insertions or any combination thereof in positions 1-50;

-c. a polypeptide comprising the polypeptide of (a) or (b) and a N-terminal and/or C- terminal His-tag and/or HQ-tag;
+c.) a polypeptide comprising the polypeptide of (a) or (b) and a N-terminal and/or C- terminal His-tag and/or HQ-tag;

-d. a polypeptide comprising the polypeptide of (a) or (b) and a N-terminal and/or C- terminal extension of up to 10 amino acids; and
+d.) a polypeptide comprising the polypeptide of (a) or (b) and a N-terminal and/or C- terminal extension of up to 10 amino acids; and

-e. a fragment of the polypeptide of (a) or (b) having protease activity and having at least 90% of the length of the mature polypeptide.
+e.) a fragment of the polypeptide of (a) or (b) having protease activity and having at least 90% of the length of the mature polypeptide.

 However, Haahr teaches that when a protein source such as soybean meal is included in the feed of mono-gastric animals such as pigs and poultry, a significant proportion of the soybean meal is not digested efficiently, and by improving the digestibility of protein, the animal can uptake more of the protein thereby improving performance, such as increased body weight gain ([0004]).
 Haahr teaches that proteases which are highly acid stable are especially desirable in improving the digestibility of protein ([0005]).
 Haahr teaches a method for improving the nutritional value of animal feed (i.e., improving the availability of nutrients in the feed) ([0438]), comprising adding an animal feed additive to the feed ([0439]).
 The animal feed additive comprises an S8 protease ([0007]) and one or more additional enzymes selected from a group comprising carbohydrases including amylase, alpha-amylase, beta-amylase, beta-glucanase, xylanase, and other carbohydrases ([0132]; [0502]).